marcusoftnet/marcusoftnet.github.io/_posts/2008-09-01-retreat-creative-silience.md

 Finally - when you are left "alone" with such much time on your hands it was very interesting to see which needs or feelings that should surface.
-For me, i am glad to say, I discovered that Jesus, the bible and just being in the nature was very important.
+For me, I am glad to say, I discovered that Jesus, the bible and just being in the nature was very important.

-I said in the beginning that "I was given the opportunity" - which means that there must be a *giver...* For me it's very clear that this is God giving me this - I just wanted to say Thank you!
+I said in the beginning that "I was given the opportunity" - which means that there must be a _giver..._ For me it's very clear that this is God giving me this - I just wanted to say Thank you!